 MiCollab Client softphones use SRV records.
 Other SIP phones can use other DNS queries, such as A-records or NAPTR.
-The following figure shows an example of DNS SRV entries for resilient softphones in cloud deployment (assuming equal weighting):
+The following figure shows an example of DNS SRV entries for resilient softphones in cloud deployment:

 Figure 3: DNS SRV Entries for Resilient Softphones in Cloud Deployment